What are Opioids?

 Opioids are a class of drugs used to reduce pain.

-Prescription opioids can be used to treat moderate-to-severe pain and are often prescribed following surgery, injury, or for health conditions such as cancer pain.
-In recent years, there has been a dramatic increase in the acceptance and use of prescription opioids for the treatment of chronic, non-cancer pain, such as back pain or osteoarthritis, despite serious risks and the lack of evidence about their long-term effectiveness.
-(Ref: CDC)
+Opioids are a class of drugs used to reduce moderate-to-severe pain.
+They are often prescribed following surgery, injury, or for cancer pain.
+Despite serious risks and lack of evidence about long-term effectiveness, in recent years, there has been a dramatic increase in the use of prescription opioids for treatment of chronic, non-cancer pain.